In these travelogues, we like taking you down the road less traveled, to places not so crowded.

 For the more practically-minded, the Killarney Riverside Hotel feels like 5-star, and you’re in the same stunning part of the world.
 Speaking of which, Ross Castle, within walking distance of the Riverside Hotel, is another elegant monument on the Killarney skyline.

-Being major attractions, Killarney, Kenmare, and the Ring of Kerry can be easily reached, via Kerry Airport, Bus Eireann, Irish Rail, or by following the road signs from Cork, Limerick, Galway or even Dublin.
+Being major attractions, Killarney, Kenmare, and the Ring of Kerry can easily be reached, via Kerry Airport, Bus Eireann, Irish Rail, or by following the road signs from Cork, Limerick, Galway or even Dublin.
 The coach tours are booked through travel agents, and cars can be rented here.

 If you do nothing else in Ireland, come to Kerry, and Killarney.